link to ringley website

 Improving the quality of rented homes

-The Private Rental reform will empower tenants to seek legal action and refund of rent if landlords hike rents without meeting the Decent Housing Standards.
+The Private Rental reform will empower tenants to seek legal action and refund of rent if mould-rules-for-landlords-and-agents'>landlords hike rents without meeting the Decent Housing Standards.
 The new reform bill proposes the tenancy will not end against the tenant's will.
-The landlord will have to provide a valid reason to end the tenancy.
+The mould-rules-for-landlords-and-agents'>landlord will have to provide a valid reason to end the tenancy.
 The plan is to halve the number of unfit homes by 2030.

 Putting a stop to No-Fault Evictions